PierreZ/pierrezemb.fr/content/posts/hbase-data-model/index.md

 ---

-**Thank you** for reading my post! feel free to react to this article, I'm also available on [Twitter](https://twitter.com/PierreZ) if needed.
+**Thank you** for reading my post!
+Feel free to react to this article, I'm also available on [Twitter](https://twitter.com/PierreZ) if needed.